austinmama/vsrx/manage-vlans.md

 A VLAN needs to be associated to a Gateway Appliance before it can be routed.
 VLAN association is the linking of an eligible VLAN to a Network Gateway so that it may be routed to a Gateway Appliance in the future.
 The process of association does not automatically route a VLAN to a Gateway Appliance; the VLAN continues to use front-end and back-end customer routers until it is routed to the Gateway.

 VLANs may be associated to only one Gateway at a time and must not have a firewall.
 Perform the following procedure to associate a VLAN to a Network Gateway.
+If there are no available VLANs to associate, [order VLANs](../vlans/order-vlan.html)

 1. [Access the Gateway Appliance Details screen](access-gateway-details.html) in the Customer Portal.
-2. Select the desired VLAN from the **Associate a VLAN** dropdown list.
+2. Select the VLANs tab.
-3. Click the **Associate** button to associate the VLAN.
+3. Click **Associate VLAN** and select a VLAN from the dropdown.
+4. Click **Save** and confirm your selection.
+The VLAN association action does not route the VLAN through the firewall.

 After associating a VLAN to the Gateway Appliance, it appears in the Associated VLANs section of the Gateway Appliance Details screen.
 From this section, the VLAN may be routed to the Gateway or may be disassociated from the Gateway.
 Additional eligible VLANs may be associated to a Gateway Appliance at any time by repeating the steps above.